 “I love Kinect and think it is brilliant but I think Kinect has had a really crap time,” Webster said speaking with TrustedReviews recently.

-He added: “Personally speaking, I think that Kinect has had a tough time from people judging it unfairly.”
+He added: “Personally speaking, I think that

 With gamers continuing to bemoan the lack of AAA releases supporting Kinect in a meaningful way, Webster has looked to move the flack away from the hardware, implying that developers themselves might be at fault for the lack of Kinect success.